pivotal/docs-tap/supply-chain/development/tutorials/deploy-your-first-workload.hbs.md

 succeeds, you can see the URL for the pull request to the GitOps repository in the `tanzu workload run get --show-details` output in the `gitops-pr` stage results.

-You have successfully deployed your first workload using Tanzu Supply Chains.
+You have deployed your first workload using Tanzu Supply Chains.

 ## Next Steps